Run by Elmer Postle, Daniel Kidner and Ken Beagley

 ‘a wonderful and very natural few days where (my son) felt at home and easy with the other kids and I felt easy with all the dads’.
 CM

 ‘I loved the weekend’.
 MH

 - The title is from the poem by William Stafford: ‘A Story That Could Be True’ (see full poem below).
-This is for fathers and sons, godfathers and their godsons to spend a weekend in adventure and fun with stories and campfires together.
-The weekend includes activities for boys, time for fathers as well as shared projects and a cooking / washing up rota.
+This is for fathers, godfathers, stepfathers, grandfathers and their boys to spend a weekend in adventure and fun with stories and campfires together.
+The weekend includes activities for boys, time for fathers as well as shared projects.
 It will be a gentle weekend with an emphasis on simply being together for masculine creativity and the greater good.
-Sons need fathers and fathers need sons! this weekend offers an opportunity for the exchange of gifts between generations.
+This weekend offers an opportunity for the exchange of gifts between generations.